wp-plugins/role-scoper/readme.txt

 #### 1.3.29 - 21 Apr 2011

 = Misc.
-Bug Fixes =
+Fixedes =
-* BugFix : non-Administrators cannot modify moderate/edit comments with WP 3.1
+* Fixed : non-Administrators cannot modify moderate/edit comments with WP 3.1
-* BugFix : Role Groups edit form unavailable from WP 3.0 Multisite "Super Admin" menu (since 1.3.28)
+* Fixed : Role Groups edit form unavailable from WP 3.0 Multisite "Super Admin" menu (since 1.3.28)
-* BugFix : Grammatically customized capability names were not mirrored in RS Role Definitions
+* Fixed : Grammatically customized capability names were not mirrored in RS Role Definitions
-* BugFix : Internal Cache was unavailable for new WP 3.1 installations
+* Fixed : Internal Cache was unavailable for new WP 3.1 installations
-* BugFix : Nav Menu Managers could not add new menu items if they lacked a site-wide edit_posts capability
+* Fixed : Nav Menu Managers could not add new menu items if they lacked a site-wide edit_posts capability
-* BugFix : Bulk Admin forms for Taxonomy Roles / Restrictions did not include roles for associated post types if association is defined by both register_taxonomy() and register_taxonomy_for_object_type()
+* Fixed : Bulk Admin forms for Taxonomy Roles / Restrictions did not include roles for associated post types if association is defined by both register_taxonomy() and register_taxonomy_for_object_type()
-* BugFix : PHP Warnings on admin dashboard (since 1.3.28)
+* Fixed : PHP Warnings on admin dashboard (since 1.3.28)
 * Change : Convert all RS database tables to utf8 collation to eliminate query errors on some servers
 * Lang : Translation string for Assigner roles

 = File Attachment Filtering =
-* BugFix : File Attachment Filtering rules were not updated for new attachments, under some configurations
+* Fixed : File Attachment Filtering rules were not updated for new attachments, under some configurations
-* BugFix : Manually resized images were not protected by File Filtering
+* Fixed : Manually resized images were not protected by File Filtering

 = Media Library =
-* BugFix : Disabling Media Library filtering via SCOPER_ALL_UPLOADS_EDITABLE constant definition broke Media Library paging for Contributors
+* Fixed : Disabling Media Library filtering via SCOPER_ALL_UPLOADS_EDITABLE constant definition broke Media Library paging for Contributors
-* BugFix : Media Library filtering was not totally disabled by SCOPER_ALL_UPLOADS_EDITABLE constant definition
+* Fixed : Media Library filtering was not totally disabled by SCOPER_ALL_UPLOADS_EDITABLE constant definition

 = Link Access =
 * Feature : Front-end visibility of Links can be restricted or assigned per-category
-* BugFix : When creating or editing a link, no selectable link categories for non-administrators (since 1.3.28)
+* Fixed : When creating or editing a link, no selectable link categories for non-administrators (since 1.3.28)
-* BugFix : Link Category Manager role assignments were ineffective
+* Fixed : Link Category Manager role assignments were ineffective
-* BugFix : Link Category listing in edit-tags.php did not refresh after editing a name / description
+* Fixed : Link Category listing in edit-tags.php did not refresh after editing a name / description

 = Plugin Compatibility =
 * Compat : Relevanssi - Fatal Error on tag search under some configurations